-Indicator Report - Very Preterm Birth
+Health Indicator Report of Very Preterm Birth

+Premature birth is a serious health problem.
+Premature babies are at an increased risk for newborn health complications, as well as lasting disabilities such as mental retardation, cerebral palsy, lung and gastrointestinal problems, vision and hearing loss, and even death.
 Poor reproductive health and birth outcomes are dependent on a variety of different factors.
-Some of these factors are well known while many others have not been identified or are less clear.
-Some known risk factors for having poor reproductive health and birth outcomes are pregnancy history, exposures to infections, use of medicines and exposure to chemicals in the environment, alcohol or drug use, poor medical care, chronic health problems, and smoking as well as socioeconomic factors.
+Some of these factors are well known while many others have not been identified.
+Some known risk factors for having poor reproductive health and birth outcomes are pregnancy history, exposures to infections, exposure to environmental chemicals, poor medical care, chronic health issues, socioeconomic factors, and the use of medicines, alcohol, drugs or tobacco.

-Percentage of Live Born Infants Very Preterm by Year, Utah, 1989-2006
+Percentage of Very Preterm Live Born Infants by Year, Utah, 1989-2013

-Page Content Updated On 09/25/2008, Published on 07/14/2011
+Page Content Updated On 07/22/2015, Published on 07/28/2015